ClouDesire/docusaurus/docs/glossary.md

 ## Product plan

-For each product, the vendor can define one or more _plans_ (e.g. silver, gold, platinum, etc.).
+For each product, the vendor can define one or more _plans_ (for example silver, gold, platinum, etc.).
 Each plan can have a specific **recurrent license** and/or a one-off **setup price** or can be offered for free.